What is PCOS?

-NOTE: These products do contain flavoring and stevia and may negatively impact with IBS.
+NOTE: Balance does contain flavoring and stevia and may negatively impact with IBS.

 **Because customs policies vary from country to country, international orders may be subject to local customs charges.
 Any customs, import duties and associated fees are the responsibility of the recipient and are charged once the parcel reaches its country of destination.
 If goods are above the threshold and customs entry is required, our logistics partner will charge an additional admin handling fee for customs clearance.
 For more information about your country's customs policies, please contact your local customs office.

 This is why I have such a hard time understanding the current treatment process of PCOS by the medical field (don't get me started).
 A doctor simply putting a woman on metformin, or birth control, or duromine, telling her to ‘just lose weight’ and sending her on her way is freaking criminal.